School Field Trips

 What to know about your Guided Tour:

-• Tours require a minimum of 15 students and a maximum of 60.
+• Tours require a minimum of 15 students and can accommodate a maximum of 75 students.
 At least one chaperone is required per every 15 students.

 • Depending on size, school groups may be divided into two smaller groups that take turns exploring the galleries and making art.